viraj2610/Table_Recognition/README.md

 # Table_Recognition

-This project will recognize the table from pdf documents.
+This model is build to recognize the table from pdf documents.